MV Asterix: Design

-Due to the civilian nature of her design, Asterix is limited in her ability to survive damage sustained in combat.
+Due to the civilian nature of her design, Asterix is limited in her ability to survive damage sustained in combat (because of less compartmentalization and redundancy of systems compared to military design ships), and is lacking military-grade radars.
 The ship also lacks any installed self-defense weapons systems, although there are provisions should the need arise.
 These two issues prevent the ship from being deployed to hazardous combat areas.

+In 2023, Federal Fleet Services acquired and installed a pioneering multi-domain command-and-control system to detect, monitor and intercept aerial and surface threats.